 The aircraft arrived in Durban on 'Clan Mathieso' on 20 October 1940.
 On 15 March 1941 the aircraft, now with the serial number 215, was taken on charge by 13 Squadron (soon to be renumbered 43) based at Swartkop.
 On 31 March 1941 it ran out of fuel and force landed near Pitsani whilst being flown by 2/Lt Peter M. Hedley.
 The pilot suffered no injuries but the aircraft suffered Cat 2 damage.
 Records show the aircraft being stored before being delivered to No.2 Air Depot Kimberley where it was scrapped.

-Restoration was started in earnest in 1992, with the first challenge being to re-manufacture the spars, which are a complex roll-formed item from high tensile steel strip.
-Without this extremely difficult part being successfully re-made there was no point in going further forward, as Retrotec (the restoration arm of Aero Vintage and Historic Aircraft Collection Ltd. (HAC) would only restore this aircraft if it could be 100% authentic down to the smallest detail.
+Restoration was started in earnest in 1992, with the first challenge being to re-manufacture the spars, which are a complex roll-formed item manufactured from high tensile steel strip.
+Without this extremely difficult part being successfully re-made there would have been no point in going further forward, as Retrotec (the restoration arm of Aero Vintage and Historic Aircraft Collection Ltd. (HAC) were only prepared to restore the aircraft if it could be 100% authentic down to the smallest detail.
+Over the next 15 years all the engineering challenges were overcome as the restoration progressed.

 The Fury made its first post restoration flight from Goodwood (as close as we could get to Tangmere) on the 30th July 2012.